zc-zhang/zc-zhang.github.io/README.md

 ### Biography
 Z.C.
 Zhang received B.A. degree in Japanese from Changzhou
 Institute of Technology, Changzhou, China, in 2013 and the
 M.Sc. degree in Mathematics from Guilin University of Elec
 -tronic Technology, Guilin, China, in 2020.
 From Sep.
 2019
 to Sep.
 2020, he was a Visiting Student with the Institute
 of Environmental Science and Technology, The University of
 Kitakyushu, Fukuoka, Japan.
-He is currently pursuing a Ph.D. degree at the Graduate Sch
+He is currently pursuing a Ph.D. degree at the Graduate School
--ool of Information Science and Technology, Osaka University,
+of Information Science and Technology, Osaka University, Suita, Japan.
-Suita, Japan.

 He is a student member of SICE, IET, and IEEE.